NodeBook

 comparison.mdmode table with hashes, metrics, and final rule

-Switch between one-reader pricing and team licenses for up to 25 team members.
+Buy a single volume or lock in every volume at once.
+Switch between one-reader pricing and team licenses for up to 25 members.

 Downloadable book bundle